-Students are actively engaged during the class period.
-We've had a really good response from the students for that."

-The first year of Core5 implementation was so successful, according to Loncar, that for year two, the district added Lexia PowerUp Literacy, a program designed to help struggling students in grades six and above become proficient readers and confident learners.
+"Students are actively engaged during the class period," Rateno added.
+"We've had a really good response from the students for that."
+The first year of Core5 implementation was so successful, Loncar said, that for year two, the district added Lexia® PowerUp® Literacy, a program designed to help struggling students in grades six and above become proficient readers and confident learners.

-"Our middle-level educators have their own children in our elementary schools, so they know first-hand how much their kids enjoy using Core5," Loncar said.
+"Our middle-level educators have their own children in our elementary schools, so they know firsthand how much their kids enjoy using Core5," Loncar said.
 "We look forward to seeing how PowerUp can benefit struggling readers at the middle level as well."